betadecay1993/Navigation-p1/README.md

 b_step = (1.0 - b)/(0.9*num_episodes) # step of b after each episode
 update_every = 3  # how often to update the network
 seed = random.randint(0,100)
-max_t = 1000 # maximum length of sequency of states till episode is finished
+max_t = 1000 # maximum length of sequence of states till episode is finished
 ```

 ### Performance of a trained agent